A show of hands: How many of you have, within a minute or 2 of meeting someone asked, “Where are you from?” or “What do you?”

 Worst Small Talk Questions

-When meeting people for the first time we have a tendency to say, “Where are you from?” and “What do you do?”
+When meeting people for the first time, we tend to say, “Where are you from?” and “What do you do?”
 That’s not original at all.

 The other funny response to “where are you from?” is when people tell you they’ve been there or ask you if you know someone from there.

-But most often asking those questions leads to a brick wall in the conversation.
+But most often, asking those questions leads to a brick wall in the conversation.

-The best way to start a conversation and make small talk is to tell a story that evokes emotion.
+The best way to start a conversation and really network with people is to tell a story that evokes emotion.
 I arm my clients with an Arsenal of Anecdotes to have at the ready.
 These should be between 15 to 30 seconds.
-They should contain human emotion like fear or embarrassment.
-Everyone loves an embarrassing story!The best way to start a conversation and make small talk is to tell a story that evokes emotion.
-Click To Tweet
+They should contain human emotions, like fear or embarrassment.
+Everyone loves an embarrassing story!

-The point is to get people to speak without putting them on the spot by asking questions.
-Did you ever notice that when someone tells you a story a related story that happened to you pops into your head?
+The point of small talk is to get people to speak without putting them on the spot by asking questions.
+Did you ever notice that when someone tells you a story, a related story that happened to you pops into your head?

 Your stories make people want to talk.
 The point is to get people talking, right?

 I met a new friend for brunch on Sunday.
 I told him what had happened that morning–a neighbor’s parrot climbed up my leg and scared the bejaysus out of me.
 (She was away & I was to go in periodically to fill the water & the food dish.)

 It’s like Amy Cuddy says: “While competence is highly valued, it is evaluated only after trust is established.
 And focusing too much on displaying your strength can backfire.”

-Ok, if you know you’re going to be seeing someone whom you don’t know well, and specifically, if you’re afraid you don’t know what to say to that person, you’ll want to work on your arsenal.
+Ok, if you know you’re going to be seeing someone you don’t know well, and specifically, if you’re afraid you don’t know what to say to that person, you’ll want to work on your arsenal.
 Think about something that happened to you that was maybe a little embarrassing and tell that story a few times to yourself.
 Practice various funny stories.

-You’re not going to be awesome at this the first few times.
+You’re not going to be excellent at this the first few times.
 That’s ok.
 With a little practice & recording of yourself (DunDunDunDuuuuuun!)
 You’ll be awesome in no time.
 Soon you’ll be telling amazing stories off-the-cuff.

 We’re here to help you with your Arsenal of Anecdotes whenever you’re ready.

 There’s no reason why we can’t have exciting answers available for the inevitable questions people ask you because they don’t know how to make small talk.
-So when someone asks where you’re from you can tell them a funny story about your hometown.
+So when someone asks where you’re from, you can tell them a funny story about your hometown.
 Or a story about something that happened when you were growing up.

 You may have small talk questions that you get a lot that are specific to you.
 You’ll want to record yourself answering them, then listen and refine it for conciseness & humor.

-How to Make Small Talk
+How to Make Small Talk on Google.

-Do a search for how to make small talk on the internet & you’ll find a barrage of people trying to tell you to ask questions.
+Search for how to make small talk on the internet & you’ll find a barrage of people trying to tell you to ask questions.
 I’ve even seen one where they want you to describe scenarios and ask people, “what you would do if…?”
 That just seems weird & contrived to me.
 Might be a fun game in the car on a road trip with your family.